meeeeliiiinaaaa/javafx-calculator/javafx-calculator/README.md

 # javafx-calculator

-A calculator built with **Java** and **JavaFX** as part of an Object-Oriented Programming coursework assignment.
-It goes beyond a basic calculator by offering four modes in one app — Standard, Scientific, Programmer, and Memory — plus calculation history and switchable color themes.
+A desktop calculator built with **Java** and **JavaFX** as part of an Object-Oriented Programming coursework project.
+CalPro goes beyond a basic calculator by offering four modes in one app — Standard, Scientific, Programmer, and Memory — plus calculation history and switchable color themes.

 ## Features